eleda77/eleda77.github.io/docs/vocab_list.md

 **banderole** - a little banner, flag or streamer

+**banjoed** - (also banjo'd) completely drunk, or under the influence

 **banns** - a notice read out on three successive Sundays in a parish church, announcing an intended marriage and giving the opportunity for objections

 **bantam** - a chicken of a small breed, the male of which is noted for its aggression

+**barbican** - the outer defense of a castle or walled city, especially a double tower above a gate or drawbridge

 **bartizan** - an overhanging corner turret at the top of a castle or church tower

+**basilect** - a less prestigious dialect or variety of a particular language

+**bathyscaphe** - a manned submersible vessel of a kind used by the Swiss deep-sea explorer Auguste Piccard

 **beard** - to confront and oppose with boldness, resolution, and often effrontery; defy